braze-inc/braze-docs/_docs/_help/release_notes/2022/july.md

 ### Heap - Cohort import

-The Braze and [Heap]({{site.baseurl}}/partners/data_and_infrastructure_agility/cohort_import/heap/) integration enables you to import Heap data to Braze, create user cohorts, as well as export Braze data to Heap](#data-export-integration to create segments.
+The Braze and [Heap]({{site.baseurl}}/partners/data_and_infrastructure_agility/cohort_import/heap/) integration enables you to import Heap data to Braze, create user cohorts, as well as export Braze data to Heap to create segments.

 ### Hightouch - Workflow automation